Our Tokyo Accommodations: Two Tokyo Hotels That Will Enhance Your Japan Travel Experience

 Artist Room at Park Hotel Tokyo

-No two rooms are the same.
+Again, no two rooms are the same, so the uniqueness of your room is solely yours.
 When you walk into an Artist Room, their unique artwork surrounds you instantly and completely.
 It’s a totally immersive escape that I absolutely loved!
-It made you feel creative and alive!
+It just made me feel so alive and creative!

 The Table-Style Tea Ceremony